MichaelCurrin/coding-blog/about.md

 ## Programming languages and tools used

-See my [Scriping languages](https://github.com/MichaelCurrin/learn-to-code/tree/master/en/topics/scripting_languages) resources to learn more about these.
+See my [Scripting languages](https://github.com/MichaelCurrin/learn-to-code/tree/master/en/topics/scripting_languages) resources to learn more about these.

 ### Experienced